-Jonathan S. Cohen practices in the area of commercial litigation, including information technology and telecommunications litigation.
-He advises clients in matters relating to systems failure, international joint ventures, fraud recoveries, warranty disputes, employment disputes and intellectual property disputes including trademarks, passing off actions, copyright, confidential information and license disputes.
+Jonathan S. Cohen practices in the area of commercial litigation.
+He advises clients in matters relating to international joint ventures; corporate disputes; commodities; financial services and banking litigation; warranties; guarantees; intellectual property disputes, including trade secrets, confidential information, restrictive covenants, royalties, trademarks, passing off, copyrights and license disputes; and information technology and telecommunications claims.

-Admitted as a solicitor in England and Wales, he is a member of the Law Society of England and Wales, the London Solicitors Litigation Association, the Society for Computers and Law and the Computer Law Association.
-Mr. Cohen has written and presented extensively in the areas of commercial and information technology law and is competent in both French and German.
+Admitted as a solicitor in England and Wales, he is a member of the Law Society of England and Wales.
+He has written and presented extensively in the areas of commercial litigation and information technology law and is competent in both French and German.

 - Represented Metric Capital Partners in connection with their debt and equity investment in Augusta Securities Limited, a UK litigation funding business.